johnbhurst/nqueens/README.md

 3. The columns with queens in them.
 4. The diagonals with queens in them.

+We use bit sets to mark the columns and diagonals with queens in them.
+Using a 64-bit integer as a representation of an immutable bit set, and with these we can record up to 64 columns or diagonals.

-We track the columns with queens in them using a bit string (long integer) for the columns:
+We track the columns with queens in them using a bit set for the columns:

 <img alt="Column bits" src="doc/images/N-Queens-Bits-Cols.svg" width="600" height="600">

-For example, with these three queens placed, bits 0, 5 and 7 are set, giving a value of 1 + 32 + 128 = 161.
+For example, with these three queens placed, bits 0, 5 and 7 are set, giving an int value of 2<sup>0</sup> + 2<sup>5</sup> + 2<sup>7</sup>
+= 1 + 32 + 128 = 161.

 <img alt="Column example" src="doc/images/N-Queens-Example-Cols.svg" width="600" height="600">

-We track the diagonals with two bit strings.
+We track the diagonals with two bit sets.
 The first one has the diagonals to the left going down the board:

 <img alt="Diagonal 1 bits" src="doc/images/N-Queens-Bits-Diag1.svg" width="600" height="600">

-With the three queens placed, bits 0, 6 and 9 are set, giving a value of 1 + 64 + 512 = 577.
+With the three queens placed, bits 0, 6 and 9 are set, giving an int value of 2<sup>0</sup> + 2<sup>6</sup> + 2<sup>9</sup>
+= 1 + 64 + 512 = 577.

 <img alt="Diagonal 1 example" src="doc/images/N-Queens-Example-Diag1.svg" width="600" height="600">